prometheus/docs/content/docs/guides/multi-target-exporter.md

 # Summary

-In this guide, you learned how the multi-target exporter pattern works and how to run a blackbox exporter with a customised module and to configure Prometheus using relabeling to scrape metrics with prober labels.
+In this guide, you learned how the multi-target exporter pattern works, how to run a blackbox exporter with a customised module, and to configure Prometheus using relabeling to scrape metrics with prober labels.